The Latest on COP27, this year's annual UN summit on climate change | Headlines

 Environmentalists warn its funding is dwarfed by investment in companies accused of destroying rainforests.

+"For too long the world's forests have been undervalued and underestimated," he said, noting the ecological and economic benefits they provide, from fostering biodiversity to providing flood protection, homes for indigenous people and sources of new medicines.

+"With the loss of our forests accounting for more than 10% of global emissions, protecting them is one of the best ways of getting us back on track to 1.5 degrees," he said, referring to the 2015 Paris accord's most ambitious goal on capping global warming.

-___ KEY DEVELOPMENTS: — World leaders gather to talk climate amid many distractions — Loss and damage: Fight over human harm, huge climate costs — Amnesty: Egypt has days to save jailed activist's life ___ SHARM EL-SHEIKH, Egypt — The Bill & Melinda Gates Foundation pledged USD 1.4 billion to support agricultural projects across Africa and South Asia that it said will help small farmers adapt to climate change.
+Sunak announced that Britain would contribute a further 90 million pounds to protecting the Congo basin, on top of 1.5 billion pounds pledged last year in Glasgow.
+He called for further billions to be raised from public and private sources, and philanthropies, to help "address the economic drivers of deforestation." ___ SHARM EL-SHEIKH, Egypt — The Bill & Melinda Gates Foundation pledged $1.4 billion to support agricultural projects across Africa and South Asia that it said will help small farmers adapt to climate change.

 The foundation's CEO Mark Suzman announced the commitment Monday, saying it was in response to calls from African leaders to increase financing for climate adaptation.